The Information Projection in Moment Inequality Models: Existence, Dual Representation, and Approximation: Main Results

 The first result of Theorem~\ref{Thm - Fenchel} shows the $I$-projection is a member of the exponential family of distributions under Assumption~\ref{Assumption - Fenchel}.
 Furthermore, the representation yields the duality relationship

 The result of Part 2 of Theorem~\ref{Thm - Fenchel} indicates that the unique minimizer of the dual problem, $y_0$, is either a finite linear combination of the moment functions in $B$ with positive coefficients, or is a limit point of such combinations in the $L_1(Q)$-norm.
-Assumption~\ref{Assump - L_1 and total boundedness} is critical to obtaining this result, because the norm and weak closures of $\mathcal{V}$ in $L_1(Q)$ are not necessarily equal.
-Note that by the Dunford-Pettis Theorem (e.g.,~\citealp{Bogachev}, Theorem~4.7.18), Part (ii) of Assumption~\ref{Assumption - Fenchel} is equivalent to $\{f_\gamma:\gamma\in\Gamma\}$ having compact closure in $L_1(Q)$ with the weak topology.
-This property of $\{f_\gamma:\gamma\in\Gamma\}$ does not deliver the result of Part 2 of Theorem~\ref{Thm - Fenchel} unless the norm and weak closures of $\mathcal{V}$ in $L_1(Q)$ coincide, which does not hold in general.
+Assumption~\ref{Assump - L_1 and total boundedness} is critical to obtaining this result.

 The computability of $y_0$ in~(\ref{eq - Representation}) is key to adopting the proposed duality approach in practice.
 Towards that end, we develop a reparametrization of the dual problem~(\ref{eq - Fenchel Dual Problem}) that enables the computation of $y_0$ using a simple approximation scheme.
 The reparametrization is derived from a representation of the elements of $\mathcal{D}$ in terms of the integrator in a weak vector-valued integral.
 Under Assumption~\ref{Assump - L_1 and total boundedness}, the set $\overline{\mathcal{V}}$ is compact in the $L_1(Q)$-norm.
+Furthermore, since $L_1(Q)$ with its norm topology is also Fr\'{e}chet space, the subset of $L_1(Q)$ given by $\overline{\text{co}}(\overline{\mathcal{V}})$ is also compact in the norm topology.
 Denote by $\mathcal{P}\subset C\left(\overline{\mathcal{V}}\right)^{*}$ the set of Radon probability measures on the set $\overline{\mathcal{V}}$.
-An application of Theorem~3.28 in~\cite{Rudin-Book} yields
+An application of Theorem~3.28 in~\citet{Rudin-Book} yields

 where the integral in~(\ref{eq - Result of Rudin}) is to be understood as in Definition~\ref{Def - GF integral}.
 The characterization~(\ref{eq - Result of Rudin}) is the building block of the reparametrization, as